AcademySoftwareFoundation/OpenImageIO/src/doc/imageioapi.rst

 ``OPENIMAGEIO_TEXTURESYSTEM_OPTIONS``

-    Allows you to seed the options for any \TextureSystem created.
+    Allows you to seed the options for any TextureSystem created.

-    The value of the environment variable should be a comma-separated list of
+    The value of the environment variable should be a comma-separated list of ``name=value`` settings.
-    \emph{name=value} settings.
 If a value is a string that itself needs to contain commas, it may be enclosed in single or double quotes.

-    Upon creation of any \TextureSystem, the contents of this environment variable will be passed to a call to::
+    Upon creation of any TextureSystem, the contents of this environment variable will be passed to a call to::

         texturesys->attribute ("options", value);